 Once your profile is complete, you will be entered into a pool of applicants.
 If you are awarded a Canadian Working Holiday Visa, you will also apply for an open work permit.
 An open work permit will allow you to work for any designated employer in Canada (excluding Quebec).
-Remember, if you have dependents they unfortunately cannot accompany you on an IEC Working Holiday Visa.
-There is always the possibility Canada opens its borders and you could be working and travelling through Canada this year already.
+Remember, if you have dependents they, unfortunately, cannot accompany you on an IEC Working Holiday Visa.
+There is always the possibility Canada opens its borders and you could be working and traveling through Canada this year already.

 How We Can Help You

 Whether you are just looking to visit Canada, have a working holiday, or perhaps want something a little more long term, we’ve got you covered.
 By using our accredited Regulated Canadian Immigration Consultants (RCICs) you will not only improve your chances of success in the visa application process, but you will get expert advice on which program is best for your specific needs.
 Our RCICs are highly qualified and are granted permission by the ICCRC to assist you with your eligibility evaluation, review all your documents and application forms, and submit them to the Canadian government for you.
 Why take the chance of having your application denied because your forms are incorrect or sent in too late.

 We take care of the fineprint while you plan a dream trip to Canada.
 All you have to do is complete our application form to receive your eligibility assessment today.
 It's just that simple.

 Follow us on Facebook, Instagram, Twitter, and LinkedIn for up to date information and interesting blog posts on Canadian Immigration.